 We expect that the corresponding author mentions the names of all other authors and contributors in the manuscript and if not so by the time of acceptance the final copy-proof is circulated between all the co-authors.
 So, those who made a contribution in the study are listed appropriately and also the authorship sequence is re-checked to avoid all sorts of errors.

 In case of publication, IJEHSR has been strictly monitoring the studies and their outcomes and discourage redundant publications.
 Just to increase the publication number authors usually divide the study outcomes into several small chunks and use it in different studies.
 However, if the data is vast and several parameters have been used that can not be summarized in one paper only then such activity can be justifiable but the study demographics remain plagiarised and such results cannot be published.

-For any of the above-mentioned misconducts IJEHSR follows these rules:
+For any of the proven misconducts, IJEHSR follows the below-mentioned rules:

-3. Minimum 2 years prohibition against all of the authors.
-Same measures will be taken against the members of the editorial board (if found involved/if author of any such manuscript submitted to IJEHSR )
+- Minimum 2 years prohibition against all of the authors.
+Same measures will be taken against the members of the editorial board (if found involved/if the author of any such manuscript submitted to IJEHSR)